dbrugne/donut/README.md

 - [ ] Identify and track devices for each socket/activity

 Features:
+- [ ] Highlight messages of the same user of this message
+- [ ] Share room on Twitter/Facebook
+- [ ] Room permanent
+- [ ] Room personalization
+- [ ] Bookmark user
+- [ ] Invite friend in room
+- [ ] Private room
-- [ ] Room block code to paste on website to invite user to come
+- [ ] Room widget to paste on a website to incentive website visitor to join the room
 - [ ] Hyperlink analyse and open graph extraction with hover popin in rooms and discussions (specific template for YouTube content)
 - [ ] Add sound on events
 - [ ] User can black-list other users (avoir invitation and onetoone)
 - [ ] Store activity in local storage
 - [ ] Automatic mention of a user in a message
 - [ ] Message history on arrow up/down
+- [ ] Add form validation client-side: account/*, login, signup

 Ideas:
 - [ ] Loyalty, advanced offline notification system (email, sms, frequency (instant, daily, weekly), filter (all activity, mentions, one to one, room where i am) with direct link to room/one to one allow fast anwser (even on mobile)